cudanlab/cudanlab.github.io/content/events/2021-11-22-paul-lee-pan-hui-cudan-lecture.md

 ---
 bookHidden: true

-title: "Paul Hui and Lik-Hang Lee - Hitchhiker's guide to the Metaverse"
+title: "Paul Hui and Lik-Hang Lee - The Hitchhiker's Guide to the Metaverse"
 event:
   start: 2021-11-22T14:00:00-00:00
   end: 2021-11-22T16:00:00-00:00